kumuly/fluttoshi_packages/README.md

 These files handle communication between Dart and native code.
 Depending on whether the application runs on a desktop/mobile (io.dart), in a web environment (web.dart), or lacks a specific implementation (stub.dart), a corresponding file will be selected.
 The ffi.dart file leverages conditional imports to use the correct platform-specific implementation, and it provides a function to create and store an instance of the api of the bindings for native interfacing.

 Copy the content of these files from other packages that use Rust and adapt them to the new package by changing the names of the return values of the wrappers and making sure the imports also have the path to the new package.

+It is normal that you see errors in the files, as we have not yet generated the bindings.
+That will happen automatically from the moment we have the Rust code in the package and the build process set up.

 Now add the following to the `<package_name>.dart` in the `lib` folder: